The physical approach on the surfaces of rotation in E24: Conclusion

-In this paper, the results show that the specific energy and the specific angular momentum on the surfaces of rotation can be expressed in $E_{2}^{4}$ using some certain results describing the geodesics on the rotational surface are given.
-The physical meaning of the specific energy and the angular momentum is of course related to the physical meaning itself.
-As a first instance, using the conditions of being geodesic, in which the curves can be chosen to be time-like curves, which allows us to constitute the specific energy and specific angular momentum.
+In this paper, the specific energy and the specific angular momentum on the surfaces of rotation are expressed in $E_{2}^{4}$ using the conditions of being geodesic, in which the curves can be chosen to be time-like curves, which allows us to constitute the specific energy and specific angular momentum.